-Designed for students who intend to pursue professional careers in forest land and timber management and use in both the public and private sectors.
-Students may select from a wide range of electives to meet specific career objectives; for example, emphasis in areas such as business, communications, and geographical information systems in forestry and related sciences
+This concentration is designed for students who intend to pursue professional careers in forest land and timber management and use in both the public and private sectors.
+Students may select from a wide range of electives to meet specific career objectives; for example, emphasis in areas such as business, communications, and geographical information systems in forestry and related sciences.